pascual-tejero/DINO-object-detection/README.md

 # Introduction
 In this project, our primary objective is to conduct a comprehensive research study to determine the most suitable state-of-the-art pre-trained COCO model for the precise labeling of ground-based objects within an aerial object dataset.
 This research is crucial to enhance the accuracy and efficiency of our object detection process in an aerial and ground-based context.

+# Candidate models

+Our primary resource this task was the ”paperwithcode” platform, specifically the object detection section [1], which offers an extensive array of potential neural networks.
+While numerous options were available, we prioritized those with the highest performance scores on the Common Objects in Context (COCO) dataset [2] and whose model weights were readily accessible in their respective GitHub repositories.
+The models that were selected for this analysis were:

+* Deformable DETR: Deformable Detection Transformer (DETR) is an extension of the original DETR model that was introduced to address some limitations of traditional object detection methods.
+DETR, which stands for ”DEtection TRansformer,” leverages the power of transformers, originally designed for natural language processing tasks, for the task of object detection in images [3, 4].

+* InternImage: InternImage was presented as a large-scale foundation model based on Convolutional Neural Network (CNN).
+Compared to the recent progress of large-scale Vision Transformer (ViT)s, large-scale models based on CNNs are still in an early state.
+The authors of this paper have developed InternImage to bridge this gap [5, 6].

+* EVA: EVA is a research project that systematically explores the potential and scalability of masked visual representation learning for enhancing object detection accuracy.
+The primary aim is to assess the effectiveness of large-scale masked visual representation learning methods, particularly in scenarios featuring partially or fully occluded objects [7, 8].

+* DINO: The DETR with Improved DeNoising Anchor Boxes (DINO) is an innovative research project that enhances end-to-end object detection by introducing a novel approach to model architecture and Contrastive DeNoising Training (CDT) [9, 10].

 # DINO model
 The DETR (DEtection TRansformer) with Improved DeNoising Anchor Boxes (DINO) is an innovative research project that enhances end-to-end object detection by introducing a novel approach to model architecture and Contrastive DeNoising Training (CDT) [1, 2].
 The key features of this model are: